-We’re not all lucky enough to have enough design/engineering resources to embark on test like this (let alone enough traffic to test such a hypothesis) but the wider point should be missed – optimization and experimentation needs to be a key part of any marketing strategy in 2018.
+We’re not all lucky enough to have enough design and engineering resources to embark on a test like this (let alone enough traffic to test such a hypothesis) but the wider point should not be missed – optimization and experimentation needs to be a key part of any marketing strategy.

 Alternatives: Unbounce, Instapage

-As soon as we started putting together our ideal marketing tech stack for 2019, we got an idea:
+As soon as we started putting together our ideal marketing tech stack, we had an idea:

 Let’s grab our magnifying glass and analyze what tools our peers in the industry are using, day-to-day.

-Bonus: the marketing tech stack that has helped us grow Intercom from 0 to 30,000 customers
+Bonus: the marketing tech stack that has helped us grow Intercom from 0 to 25,000+ paying customers

-In just over 4 years, Intercom’s marketing team has grown from 1 person (Hi Matt 👋) to well over 60.
+In just over four years, Intercom’s marketing team has grown from one person to well over 70.
 It follows that the software we use has evolved significantly since then.
-What was once a basic setup of WordPress and Google Analytics has evolved into a sophisticated stack of well over a dozen tools.
+What was once a basic setup of WordPress and Google Analytics has evolved into a sophisticated stack of over a dozen tools.

 As the team and tools have grown, one thing has remained constant: Intercom.
-It’s the beating heart of our marketing stack.
-From product announcements, nurture campaigns, marketing automation, lead capture, lead qualification, booking meetings, you name it, we probably use Intercom for it.
-The philosophy of our stack is to use Intercom as our default, and then to substitute when the need or desire arises.
+It’s the beating heart of our marketing stack and it powers our conversational marketing strategy, allowing us to engage prospects and customers alike at every stage of their journey.
+From product announcements, nurture campaigns, marketing automation, lead capture, lead qualification, booking meetings – you name it, we probably use Intercom for it.
+The philosophy of our stack is to use Intercom as our default, and then to complement when the need arises.